-\paragraph{Usage of Discourse Frames} Aiming at defining a baseline distribution of frame usage across unions, we first looked at the distributions of posts by union.
+Aiming at defining a baseline distribution of frame usage across unions, we first looked at the distributions of posts by union.
 We identified skewness (minimum = 779, 25th percentile = 1,921, 75th percentile = 5,442, maximum = 10,452, full distribution in Figure \ref{fig:n_post_union}) and thus implemented a bootstrap-like down-sampling procedure.
 Over-represented unions were down-sampled to the minimum number of posts in the distribution, and the procedure was repeated with five different random seeds.
 For each frame, we computed the median proportion of posts expressing that frame across seeds.
-Overall, the median baseline distribution of frame usage is as follows: diagnostic in 40.9\% of posts, community in 39.4\%, prognostic in 28.4\%, engagement in 23.1\%, and motivational in 15.5\%.
+Overall, the median baseline distribution of frame usage is as follows: diagnostic in 40.7\% of posts, community in 39.4\%, prognostic in 28.3\%, engagement in 23.2\%, and motivational in 15.4\%.

 Figure~\ref{fig:frames_by-union} shows how individual unions diverge from the overall median baseline in their use of different frames.
 For each union, we calculated the share of posts expressing a given frame relative to its total output, and then expressed this value as a percentage difference over the median baseline.
 A value of +100\% indicates that the union used that frame twice as often as the median baseline, 0\% indicates equal usage, and –50\% indicates that the union used the frame half as often.
-Building on a common distinction in labor movement scholarship~\cite{herrigel1993identity, dubofsky2000we}, we classified unions into two categories: \emph{craft} unions, which organize workers sharing a specific trade or skill, and \emph{industrial} unions, which organize workers across diverse trades, skill levels, and occupations.
-This classification was determined through manual review of information on unions’ official websites.